kensanata/spellcasters/Foreword.md

 at their repertoire always consists of two spells of the fifth circle and three spells of every other circle below that.

-They all have 10d4 hit-points, save as a magic-user or elf of the tenth level, will wear no armor (if a magic-user) or plate armor (if an elf and out and about), and so on.
+Magic-users have 10d4 hit-points, elves have 10d6 hit-points, they save as a magic-user or elf of the tenth level, they will wear no armor if a magic-user or plate armor if an elf and out and about, and so on.